sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - ui-guide.md

 ```

-**Note** The pink highlighting for fingerprint text isn't compatible with preprocessors that change line indices,  such as Split Lines, Merge Lines.
+**Note** The pink highlighting for fingerprint text isn't compatible with preprocessors that change line indices, such as Split Lines and Merge Lines.

 Purple box
 ====